shahian/18-Key-Design-Patterns/README.md

 In the context of the Decorator pattern, the analogy of a "Customizer" is fitting.
 Just as a customizer adds features or customizations to an existing object without altering its fundamental properties, the Decorator pattern allows additional responsibilities to be added to an object dynamically.

+The key idea behind the Decorator pattern is to create a set of decorator classes that wrap the original object and provide additional functionality.
+Each decorator implements the same interface as the original object, allowing them to be used interchangeably.
+Decorators can add new behavior before or after the execution of the original object's methods, effectively extending its functionality.

 ***

 ### facade